 I’m delighted to announce that Francey Hakes, former high level official at the US Department of Justice has joined our Advisory Council at MetaCert.
 Francey served as the first-ever National Coordinator for Child Exploitation Prevention and Interdiction from January 2010 to March 2012.
 The United States Attorney General appointed her to the post, which was created by the U.S. Congress in the Protect Our Children Act of 2008, and which was housed in the Office of the Deputy Attorney General at the U.S. Department of Justice in Washington, DC.

 Francey will assist MetaCert in elevating and expanding its efforts to protect children and families online.
 Fancey’s full bio can be found here.

-is the co-founder and CEO of MetaCert.
+is the Founder and CEO of MetaCert.
 He started his Internet career at AOL during the mid 90's where he was one of seven members of the new technologies team as the Technical Accounts Manager and International Beta Coordinator.
 More recently Paul helped to instigate the industry standard used today for labeling websites to help protect families from harmful content on the Web.
 Paul is an Irish expat living with his wife Sheetal in San Francisco after spending 12 years in London.
 You can follow him on twitter